Do you remember how you learned to play your first fighting game?

 - The Warrior’s Path

-For more information, just download the book for free, right here: From Masher to Master: The Educated Video Game Enthusiast’s Fighting Game Primer
+Send me a FREE copy of From Masher to Master: The Educated Video Game Enthusiast’s Fighting Game Primer!